 We believe that words shape us as individuals.
 Words stay with us as we go through life, and the words we kept sacred yesterday may be different than the words we need today.
 Whatever you may be experiencing right at this time in your life, there are the right words for it.
 The right words comfort us in need.
 They breathe life into our beings.
 They show us how we feel.
 And we are here to give them to you.

-Natasha Lioe, Founder and Editor of Capsule Stories
+Natasha Lioe, Founder of Capsule Stories

 Carolina VonKampen, Publisher and Editor in Chief of Capsule Stories